dir/raycast-z/README.md

 ## Usage

-The z/raycast commands leverage your existing `zoxide` database (_automatically built as you navigate in your shell_) to quickly access directories.
+The raycast-z commands leverage your existing `zoxide` database (_automatically built as you navigate in your shell_) to quickly access directories.

 Simply enter a directory name or pattern, and z will find the best match.